-53 The future economic benefit embodied in an asset is the potential to contribute, directly or indirectly, to the flow of cash and cash equivalents to the entity.
-The potential may be a productive one that is part of the operating activities of the entity.
-It may also take the form of convertibility into cash or cash equivalents or a capability to reduce cash outflows, such as when an alternative manufacturing process lowers the costs of production.
+52. The future economic benefit embodied in an asset is the potential to contribute, directly or indirectly, to the flow of cash and cash equivalents to the enterprise.
+The potential may be a productive one that is part of the operating activities of the enterprise.
+It may also take the form of con- vertibility into cash or cash equivalents or a capability to reduce cash outflows, such as when an alternative manufacturing process lowers the costs of production.

-An entity usually employs its assets to produce goods or services capable of satisfying the wants or needs of customers; because these goods or services can satisfy these wants or needs, customers are prepared to pay for them and hence contribute to the cash flow of the entity.
-Cash itself renders a service to the entity because of its command over other resources.
+53. An enterprise usually employs its assets to produce goods or services capable of satisfying the wants or needs of customers; because these goods or services can satisfy these wants or needs, customers are prepared to pay for them and hence contribute to the cash flows of the enterprise.
+Cash itself renders a service to the enterprise because of its command over other resources.

-55 The future economic benefits embodied in an asset may flow to the entity in a number of ways.
+54. The future economic benefits embodied in an asset may flow to the enterprise in a number of ways.
 For example, an asset may be:

-- (a) used singly or in combination with other assets in the production of goods or services to be sold by the entity; - (b) exchanged for other assets; - (c) used to settle a liability; or - (d) distributed to the owners of the entity.
+- (a) used singly or in combination with other assets in the production of goods or services to be sold by the enterprise; - (b) exchanged for other assets; - (c) used to settle a liability; or - (d) distributed to the owners of the enterprise.

-56 Many assets, for example, property, plant and equipment, have a physical form.
-However, physical form is not essential to the existence of an asset; hence patents and copyrights, for example, are assets if future economic benefits are expected to flow from them to the entity and if they are controlled by the entity.
+55. Many assets, for example, plant and machinery, have a physical form.
+However, physical form is not essential to the existence of an asset; hence patents and copyrights, for example, are assets if future economic benefits are expected to flow from them and if they are controlled by the enterprise.

-57 Many assets, for example, receivables and property, are associated with legal rights, including the right of ownership.
-In determining the existence of an asset, the right of ownership is not essential; thus, for example, property held on a lease is an asset if the entity controls the benefits which are expected to flow from the property.
-Although the capacity of an entity to control benefits is usually the result of legal rights, an item may nonetheless satisfy the definition of an asset even when there is no legal control.
-For example, know-how obtained from a development activity may meet the definition of an asset when, by keeping that know-how secret, an entity controls the benefits that are expected to flow from it.
+56. Many assets, for example, receivables and property, are associated with legal rights, including the right of ownership.
+In determining the existence of an asset, the right of ownership is not essential; thus, for example, an item held under a hire purchase is an asset of the hire purchaser since the hire purchaser controls the benefits which are expected to flow from the item.
+Although the capacity of an enterprise to control benefits is usually the result of legal rights, an item may nonetheless satisfy the definition of an asset even when there is no legal control.
+For example, know-how obtained from a development activity may meet the definition of an asset when, by keeping that know-how secret, an enterprise controls the benefits that are expected to flow from it.

-58 The assets of an entity result from past transactions or other past events.
-Entities normally obtain assets by purchasing or producing them, but other transactions or events may generate assets; examples include property received by an entity from government as part of a programme to encourage economic growth in an area and the discovery of mineral deposits.
-Transactions or events expected to occur in the future do not in themselves give rise to assets; hence, for example, an intention to purchase inventory does not, of itself, meet the definition of an asset.
+57. The assets of an enterprise result from past transactions or other past events.
+Enterprises normally obtain assets by purchasing or producing them, but other transactions or events may also generate assets; examples include land received by an enterprise from government as part of a programme to encourage economic growth in an area and the discovery of mineral deposits.
+Transactions or other events expected to occur in the future do not in themselves give rise to assets; hence, for example, an intention to purchase inventory does not, of itself, meet the definition of an asset.

-59 There is a close association between incurring expenditure and generating assets but the two do not necessarily coincide.
-Hence, when an entity incurs expenditure, this may provide evidence that future economic benefits were sought but is not conclusive proof that an item satisfying the definition of an asset has been obtained.
-Similarly the absence of a related expenditure does not preclude an item from satisfying the definition of an asset and thus becoming a candidate for recognition in the balance sheet; for example, items that have been donated to the entity may satisfy the definition of an asset.
+58. There is a close association between incurring expenditure and obtaining assets but the two do not necessarily coincide.
+Hence, when an enterprise incurs expenditure, this may provide evidence that future economic benefits were sought but is not conclusive proof that an item satisfying the definition of an asset has been obtained.
+Similarly, the absence of a related expenditure does not preclude an item from satisfying the definition of an asset and thus becoming a candidate for recognition in the balance sheet.